AntumDeluge/myabcs/README.txt

 4) To zip files into release archive execute:
     ‣  make pack

+If you want to compile & use the "built-in" static libraries, execute the following from the source folder:

+    ‣ make build-libs
+    ‣ make USE_BUILTIN=1

 Make targets:
     help            Show this help information.
     all (default)   Compile & link executable.